-- Final manuscript - Manuscripts submitted to the PHACS PC should be "submission-ready"-in the format required by the target journal and containing all of the components required by the PHACS project. - For ease of review, a single MS Word file should be submitted containing the title page, coauthors and affiliations, corresponding author, abstract, manuscript body and correctly formatted references, and tables.
-If necessary, figures may be submitted separately. - O Any PHACS-related manuscripts must include "for the Pediatric HIV/AIDS Cohort Study" at the end of the author list (see above under section III, bullet 3).
-The appropriate acknowledgement sections (for AMP, AMP Up Series, SMARTT, TERBO Brain and/or HOPE) taken from the PHACS website1 must be included.
-Some journals also require that funding sources be listed on the title page, and if so, the funding statement included on the PHACS website should be used. - PDF or a link to the journal's guidelines for manuscript submission - Community Research Summary (see APPENDIX I) - Completed Manuscript Submission Checklist (APPENDIX II)
+- i.
+Final manuscript - 1.
+Manuscripts submitted to the PHACS PC should be "submission-ready"-in the

+- 2. For ease of review, a single MS Word file should be submitted containing the title page, coauthors and affiliations, corresponding author, abstract, manuscript body and correctly formatted references, and tables.
+If necessary, figures may be submitted separately. - 3.
+Any PHACS-related manuscripts must include "for the Pediatric HIV/AIDS Cohort Study" at the end of the author list (see above under section III "Inclusion of PHACS in Author list").
+The appropriate acknowledgement sections (for AMP, AMP Up, AMP Up Lite, SMARTT, TERBO Brain and/or HOPE, and any future PHACS studies) taken from the PHACS website1 must be included.
+Some journals also require that funding sources be listed on the title page, and if so, the funding statement included on the PHACS website should be used. - 4.
+Manuscripts which are more statistical or epidemiological methods-oriented or which do not utilize PHACS data but for which individual coauthors are supported by PHACS funding may use an abbreviated acknowledgements and funding statement which includes PHACS grant numbers but does not include site personnel. - ii.
+PDF or a link to the journal's guidelines for manuscript submission - iii.
+Community Research Summary (APPENDIX I) - iv.
+Completed Manuscript Submission Checklist (APPENDIX II)